5111 FM 2351Rd

 The reinforced battery pack of electric cars are also normally located in the well-protected center of the car, as far as possible away from the car’s crumple zones to avoid damage in a collision.

-At any rate, we believe that the risk of battery fires is tiny, and driving a modern electric car is no more risky than traveling around with 60-litres or so of extremely flammable liquid on board.
+At any rate, we believe that the risk of battery fires is tiny, and driving a modern electric car is no riskier than traveling around with 60-liters or so of extremely flammable liquid on board.
 That’s what most of us with petrol-engine cars do every day.

 SUPREME1 is committed to invest and move along with technology to better serve our customers.